Artesia, California: Characteristics

-Artesia water tower
+Artesia Water Tower

 One of the more familiar landmarks in the city is the Artesia water tower.
 Not much is known about its active past or when it was constructed.
 The City of Artesia is currently trying to have the tower declared as a Historical Landmark and is asking its citizens for historical information and photos of the tower.

-The water tower can hold 50,000 gallons of water and was once owned by the Southern California Water Company before being sold to the City of Artesia in 1988.
-The tower was intended to be used only as a point of historical interest, and to provide a special identity to the community.
-Shortly after its purchase, the then green tower was quickly painted to its current color with the addition of the name Artesia painted on two sides.

-It sits on top of an artesian well; built in 1911.
-However, no record of its construction can be found.
-Although it may have once been a smaller wooden tower, to qualify for historic designation in California, factual documentation must be presented.

-The Artesia water tower was also featured in the motion picture Freddy's Dead: The Final Nightmare in 1991 and was known in the film as the Springwood water tower.

-It was also featured in season 1, episode 17, "Didn't Pay Taxes", of the television show My Name Is Earl, in March 2006.

 Cultural Shopping District

 There are a large number of Indian-owned stores and restaurants along Pioneer Boulevard in Artesia.
 Despite this concentration of Indian-owned businesses, Asian Indians made up only 7.9% of the population of Artesia in the 2010 Census.

 Proposals have often been made to designate a portion of the city as "Little India" (along the lines of Little Saigon in nearby Westminster and Garden Grove).
 Another proposal has been for a "Little India" sign at the Pioneer Boulevard exit off of the Artesia Freeway.
 Opposition, primarily from other ethnicities in the city, has so far balked such plans.

 According to the Los Angeles Times article "Artesia Thinks the World of Itself," four of five City Council members were outraged at Assemblyman Rudy Bermudez's attempt to make the designation without consulting the local council.
 The council members won a bill requiring local approval of proposed freeway sign designations.
 Mayor Larry Nelson said that Indian Americans constituted less than 1% of the city's population and that East Asian markets outnumber Indian ones 3 to 1.
 Thus, the name is the "International and Cultural Shopping District."